Word page

 Common questions

 • How do you pronounce gambol?
-It is usually pronounced GAM-buhl.
+It is commonly pronounced GAM-buhl.